ANTsX/ANTs/.github/ISSUE_TEMPLATE/bug_report.md

  * The full verbose output printed to the terminal when you run the command.
 If this is very long, please save in a text file and upload as an attachment by dragging the text file onto the issue page.
+On most unix-like systems you can run

+     <your command or script> 2>&1 | tee my_log.txt

+   which will print output to the terminal and also save to a text file.

-If uploading data as an attachment, please try to minimize the file size by compressing, downsampling or otherwise creating smaller images that demonstrate the problem.
+If your data is very large, please try to reduce the file size by compressing, downsampling (see ResampleImageBySpacing) or otherwise creating smaller images that demonstrate the problem.
+This isn't a critical requirement (large data is more helpful than none) but will help us to respond quickly.
+If you have .nii files, please compress with gzip.

 -->

 **System information (please complete the following information)**